Cantemo/SearchPageExportExample/README.md

-Portal plugin that implements an action based on user selection on the search page.
+Cantemo plugin that implements an action based on user selection on the search page.

 ## Prerequisites